 Questions to ask might be:

 - What will the worship experience be like?
 Is the music hymns or contemporary Christian music?
 Is worship loud or quiet?

 These kinds of differences could be a source of conflict making it important to define the culture before the merger.

 3. Church Governance

 Governance over the merged churches should be considered and rewriting bylaws and articles of incorporation may need to be considered.

 Questions to ask might be:

 - What will be the process be to merge the two governing boards?

 - How will church leadership roles be determined?

 - What will the new hierarchy look like?

-- Will the merge impact church employees or volunteer leadership?
+- Will the merger impact church employees or volunteer leadership?

 4. Church Assets

-Both churches should consider if there will be a total merger of all assets or if each maintains their own financial identify.
+Both churches should consider if there will be a total merger of all assets or if each maintains its own financial identity.

 There can be issues with either scenario but coming to terms on how assets will be handled is crucial.

 This step would require bringing in outside help to objectively assess and value assets.